 If you want to be sure that a hashtag is not being blocked, check the status of the hashtag on Instagram.
 To check the status of a hashtag, search on Instagram and click the recent tab.
 If a hashtag is banned, it will say, “Recent posts from (#hashtag) are currently hidden because the community has reported some content that may not meet Instagram’s community guidelines.”

-It would be best to search for banned hashtags before posting to Instagram.
-Using banned hashtags will not only lower your engagement rate, but they might have your account flagged for spam.
+It would be best to search for banned or misused hashtags before posting to Instagram.
+Using forbidden hashtags will not only lower your engagement rate, but they might have your account flagged for spam.

 You’re Using Too Many Hashtags